 Holly Springs International Food Festival

-Back for a second year in 2023, visitors are invited to taste, learn, unite (and get their passports stamped!) at the Holly Springs International Food Festival, celebrating a variety of food, beverages and entertainment representing more than a dozen countries.
+Back for a third year, visitors are invited to taste, learn and unite at the Holly Springs International Food Festival, celebrating a variety of food, beverages and entertainment representing more than a dozen countries.
 Bring blankets and chairs for lawn seating outside the Holly Springs Cultural Center to enjoy live entertainment—polka, jazz, Bollywood dancing and more!
-This event is free to attend.

 En Plein Air Fuquay-Varina